What causes abdominal tenderness? 16 possible conditions

 Some of the tests that will help pinpoint the cause of abdominal point tenderness are:

-- complete blood count (a blood test that helps assess your general health.
-An elevated white blood cell count tells the doctor that inflammation is present.)
+- complete blood count: a blood test that helps assess your general health (an elevated white blood cell count tells the doctor that inflammation is present, indicating infection or disease)

-- serum pregnancy test (a blood test for pregnancy that is more sensitive than a urine pregnancy test)
+- serum pregnancy test: a blood test for pregnancy that is more sensitive than a urine pregnancy test, which can help determine if you are experiencing ectopic pregnancy

-- abdominal or pelvic ultrasound (a noninvasive test that uses sound waves to make images of abdominal and pelvic organs)
+- abdominal or pelvic ultrasound: a noninvasive test that uses sound waves to make images of abdominal and pelvic organs, which can help locate hernias, cysts, or ectopic pregnancies

-- abdominal X-ray (a noninvasive test that uses X-rays to examine your abdominal organs)
+- abdominal X-ray: a noninvasive test that uses X-rays to examine your abdominal organs, which can help find cysts other abdominal irregularities

-- abdominal computed tomography (CT) scan (a noninvasive test that uses X-rays to make high resolution images of your abdominal organs)
+- abdominal computed tomography (CT) scan: a noninvasive test that uses X-rays to make high resolution images of your abdominal organs to locate structural abnormalities

 The treatment of abdominal point tenderness depends upon the underlying cause.
-Options for treatment of appendicitis include intravenous antibiotics and surgical removal of the appendix.
-Colon obstruction may require that a part of the colon be removed.
-Hernias, twisted fallopian tube, and ectopic pregnancy may require surgery.
+Options for treatment of appendicitis include intravenous antibiotics — giving medicine and fluids through a port in a vein in your hand or arm — and surgical removal of the appendix through your abdomen (called an appendectomy).
+Colon obstruction may require that a part of the colon be removed with surgery.
+Hernias, twisted fallopian tube, and ectopic pregnancy may also require surgery to correct such structural irregularities.

 If you are very ill and tests don’t show exactly which organ is causing abdominal point tenderness, doctors may perform a laparoscopic examination.
 A laparoscopic examination is a surgical procedure that requires general anesthesia.
 It involves inserting a laparoscope (a thin tube with a light attached to it) into the abdomen.
 The laparoscope is inserted through a small incision in the skin.
 Once inside, it allows doctors to see which organ inside your abdomen or pelvis is causing the problem.

-Other treatment options include intravenous fluids and electrolytes.
+Other treatment options include intravenous fluids and electrolytes, administered through a port in a vein in your arm or hand.
 Nausea, vomiting, and diarrhea can cause your body to become dangerously low in water and electrolytes.
 Water and electrolytes (such as sodium, potassium, chloride, and bicarbonate) help to maintain your blood pressure and acid-base balance.
 Severe dehydration can cause dangerously low blood pressure (shock).
 Shock reduces blood flow to all vital organs.
 It can also damage your kidneys, heart, and brain.
 Your doctor may give you intravenous fluids and electrolytes.
 Both help treat dehydration and maintain your blood pressure.

 Long-term consequences for untreated abdominal point tenderness are life-threatening.
 Left untreated, appendicitis can result in a ruptured appendix and peritonitis (inflammation of the inner lining of the abdomen).
 An untreated ectopic pregnancy can cause death.
 This would occur as a result of severe blood loss.
 An untreated twisted fallopian tube or pelvic inflammatory disease can cause you to have pelvic scarring and infertility.
 Untreated diverticulitis can be fatal.